jknightco/digilocity-site/README.md

 We strive to improve our products and we rely on feedback from our customers.

-Please feel free to share any feedback about Leap via twitter @mrareweb or feedback(at)mrare.co.
+Please feel free to share any feedback about Digilocity via twitter @mrareweb or feedback(at)mrare.co.